waimea-jrainbow/level-2-programming-assessment/docs/test-plan.md

     invalid:Picture(Incorrect String),k(Incorrect Char), 5(Integer test)
 ### Expected Test Result
-After the rules() function runs the first player is asked for their name,whether they want to read class descriptions and what class they want and finally these decisions are shown
+After the rules() function runs the first player is asked for their name,whether they want to read class descriptions and what class they want and finally these decisions are shown printed for the players to read